SecondBrain-io/commit-message-validator/README.md

 ### Pre commit hook options

-- if `no-jira` is set, no validation is done on JIRA refs.
 - if `allow-temp` is set, no validation is done on `fixup!` and `squash!` commits.
 - if `no-revert-sha1` is set, no validation is done on revert commits.
-- if `--jira-in-header` jira reference can be put in the commit header.
 - `--header-length` allow to override the max length of the header line.
-- `--jira-types` takes a space separated list `"feat fix"` as a parameter to override the default types requiring a jira

 <!-- ROADMAP -->